-Important Grade-dates: The last day to drop a course without receiving a grade (or a W) is Monday, August 22.
-The last day to drop individual courses and receive a grade of "W" (no penalty) is Tuesday, November 15.
-The last day to change a full semester class from AUDIT to CREDIT is Monday, August 22.
-The last day to change a full semester class from CREDIT to AUDIT is Tuesday, November 15.
+Important Grade-dates: The last day to drop a course without receiving a grade (or a W) is Monday, August 26.
+The last day to drop individual courses and receive a grade of "W" (no penalty) is Friday, November 22.
+The last day to change a full semester class from AUDIT to CREDIT is Monday, August 26.
+The last day to change a full semester class from CREDIT to AUDIT is Friday, November 22, if you qualify for an Audit.
+(See the Audit policy below.)

-No classes during Labor day September 5, Fall break October 6-7, and Thanksgiving November 23-25.
+No classes during Labor Day September 2, Fall Break October 10 - 11, Thanksgiving Break November 27 - 29.